hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 # 5. DAY4- GLS, blocking vs non-blocking and Synthesis-Simulation mismatch

-# 5.1 GLS, Synthesis-Simulation mismatch and Blocking/Non-blocking statements
+# 5.1 GLS, Synthesis-Simulation mismatch and Blocking, Non-blocking statements
 ### 5.1.1 GLS Concepts And Flow Using Iverilog

 **What is GLS- Gate Level Simulation?**:<br />